 The dry fibrous husk, also called coir, is ideal for gardening, as it improves the water-holding capacity of the soil.
 It acts like a sponge and supplies the roots of the plants with water whenever they need it.
 Coconut is very resistant to saltwater and is therefore used to make baskets, mats, ropes, brooms, and brushes.

 Long ago, before the time of metal and ceramics, hard coconut shells were used as bowls or for making cutlery.
 And even today we can still find them.
 Other items made of coconut shells are jewellery, musical instruments or decorative items.

 The hard shell can also be used as charcoal.
 It has the advantage of generating a lot of heat but little smoke.

 Baking, cooking, frying, enjoying

 Refined coconut oil is made from dried coconut meat called “copra”.
-Copra is grated and then either cold or hot pressed.
+Copra is grated and then either cold or hot-pressed.
 After that, the oil is separated from the water.
-Often, chemical additives are used to make the oil appear cleaner and more odor intensive.
+Often, chemical additives are used to make the oil appear cleaner and more odour intensive.

 Coconut oil has a low melting point (25 degrees) and is therefore ideal for the confectionery industry.
 Also, the high smoke point (180-200 degrees) is ideal for baking, cooking, and frying.
 And not only that – coconut oil is known for many more benefits and is used not only in the kitchen but also in the bathroom.